projectwildmaps/projectwildmaps.github.io/README.md

 ### Old, Unused Files

+**Note that none of these files work, they are only here because I didn't want to delete them.**

 OLD_PMAPS.html
 * The original version of PMAPS, which read data from a google spreadsheet and wrote new data by submitting to a google form through javascript.
 The spreadsheet is deleted, so this version doesn't work anymore.
 To run this version, you just need this file, markerForm.html, and the map folders.